 I have encountered a few gypsies in my travels.
 However, they were far from the violent, pickpocketing nomadic beggars that I was warned about.
 In fact, the Roma people represent less than three percent of the population here in Romania.
 They also offer a unique cultural heritage which can be seen far beyond the borders of Bucharest.

 Expat First Impressions

-What I have discovered are a very friendly people who are proud to call Romania home.
+What I have discovered are very friendly people who are proud to call Romania home.
 If given a chance, they will do anything to promote the place they call home.
-Between the descriptions of the breathtaking landscapes in Transylvania to tempting your tastebuds Moldovan wine, they will convince you that you should never leave!
+Between the descriptions of the breathtaking landscapes in Transylvania to tempting your tastebuds with Moldovan wine, they will convince you that you should never leave!
 Waking up every morning has been delightful.
 Bucharest, Romania has certainly changed expat first impressions for this lady in tech.